Splitting property and other assets during divorce and separation

 The court needs to agree that the financial order is fair.

-Enforcement of consent orders or financial orders
+Enforcement of consent orders, financial orders and financial agreements

-Under the Family Law Act, you have a responsibility to financially support your former partner after your relationship ends if they can’t meet daily living expenses from their own resources and you can help meet those expenses.
+Under the Family Law Act, you have a responsibility to support your former partner financially after your relationship ends if they can’t meet daily living expenses from their own resources and you can help meet those expenses.
 This is called spousal maintenance.